Crypto

 Since then, the FATF has churned out one report after another to encourage member countries to enact stricter anti-money-laundering rules.

 The FATF’s most recent initiative has been to call for a global crackdown on cryptocurrencies, which it calls virtual currencies.
 It characterizes virtual currencies as an increasing threat for money laundering and terrorist financing.
-The “best practices” the FATF has developed require countries to register virtual currency exchanges and custodians.
+The “best practices” guidelines the FATF has developed require countries to register virtual currency exchanges and custodians.
 These companies will be obligated to follow the same detailed “know your customer” rules traditional financial institutions like banks must already enforce.

 Another far-reaching requirement will be to initiate a “travel rule” for every transfer of value in virtual currencies.
 Exchanges and custodians will have to determine the beneficial owner of both the sender and recipient in any such transfer.
 They’ll also need to pass this information along to each other when transferring funds.

 Even if a transaction originates on an exchange, what the FATF calls the “beneficiary” might not be a cryptocurrency account on another exchange.
-For instance, the value could be transferred into a digital wallet on a flash drive that’s unable to accept identifying information.
-Moreover, it may be impossible to reprogram blockchains to incorporate the data the FATF insists should be conveyed with each transfer.
+For instance, the value could be transferred into a digital wallet on a flash drive that is unable to accept identifying information.
+The decentralized nature of blockchain technology further complicates compliance.
+Blockchains were designed specifically to operate without the need for trust in intermediaries.

-The new standards will force many if not all crypto exchanges to shut down.
+The new standards will force many, if not all, crypto exchanges to shut down.
 Jarek Jakubcek, a strategy analyst at Europol, the European Union law enforcement agency, says that would be counterproductive to law enforcement efforts.
 As he puts it:

-The majority of exchange-to-exchange transactions are related to trading activities that are naturally not criminal … Reallocating compliance resources at a high number of relatively low-risk transactions will move the emphasis away from flagging criminal transactions to focusing on low-risk transactions, which will naturally hurt crime prevention … The only benefit for the exchange will be a formal check in a compliance checkbox.
+“The majority of exchange-to-exchange transactions are related to trading activities that are naturally not criminal … Reallocating compliance resources at a high number of relatively low-risk transactions will move the emphasis away from flagging criminal transactions to focusing on low-risk transactions, which will naturally hurt crime prevention … The only benefit for the exchange will be a formal check in a compliance checkbox.”

 Mnuchin went on to highlight the work of the Financial Stability Oversight Council Working Group on Digital Assets, which the Treasury Department created last year.
 If Uncle Sam plans a frontal assault on crypto, the working group will likely coordinate the attack.

 One proposal that will likely be resurrected is a 2017 bill called the Combating Money Laundering, Terrorist Financing, and Counterfeiting Act.
-It would expand the current anti-money-laundering rules and require travelers who cross a US border to include “any prepaid access device” such as a prepaid debit card, gift card, phone cards, and of course, cryptos in their calculation of carried value.
+It would expand the current anti-money-laundering rules and require travelers crossing a US border to declare “any prepaid access device.”
+This includes items such as prepaid debit cards, gift cards, phone cards, and, of course, cryptocurrencies in their calculation of carried value.
 All travelers must report a combined value of $10,000 or more when they cross a US border.
-The new rules would change border crossing requirements for thousands of travelers.
+This could particularly affect crypto users, especially those dealing with cross-border payments.

 4 Reasons to Take Your Crypto Offshore